white-label-development/CSharpInDepth/async-programming/async-programming.md

     return lines;
 });

-// ContinueWith creates a continuation which runs async.
+// ContinueWith creates a continuation (which is executed on a different thread) which runs async.
 This means it also returns a task.

 loadLinesTask.ContinueWith(t => {
     var lines = t.Result() ...